alantgoff/VentureMath/README.md

 A plain arithmetic keypad with K/M/B and % keys, a running result as you type, and a tape of the last dozen lines you kept.

-Its real job is **show my work**.
-Every formula line on the Fund and Company pages is tappable — including the ones under each row of the exit table.
-Tap one and the Calc page opens with that formula broken into one step per operation, and its arithmetic already loaded into the keypad so you can change a number and watch the answer move:

 ```
 Ownership at exit